 We love a fun project for Halloween!
-Our official first spooky project for 2019 is Milk Carton (Jug) Ghost, Luminaries.
+Milk Carton Ghost Luminaries are officially spooky.

 We have another tip…. rinse stored milk jugs.